prof-egg/Robotics-9204-2026/.docs/agenda.md

 ### General
 - Research basic tank drive
 - Program basic tank drive
-  - We are each going to each make our own branch and title it according to [naming convetions](naming-conventions.md).
+  - We are each going to each make our own branch and title it according to [naming convetions].
 For example: `feature/mik-tank-drive`.
-  - We are all going to try to get comfortable with the [command-based](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html) programming framework and by programming your own tank-drive software in your own branch.
+  - In our own branches, we will get comfortable with using the [command-based] framework by programming our own [tank drive] software.
+  - This will include things like making a tank drive [subsystem] (name the file something like `TankDrivetrainSybsystem.java`), making a drive [command], adding any necessary [constants] to the [`Constants.java`] file to keep your code clean, and making sure everything gets hooked up properly in the [robot container] ([`RobotContainer.java`]).
-  - Hopefully we will have time to see how we can deploy our code to the ROBORio and debug if we need to.
+  - Hopefully we will have time to [deploy] our code to the roboRIO and debug if we need to (we are probably going to have to enlist Tom to help us).
 - Our focus this year is swerve drive, but programming tank drive first will be good practice and gives us an easy drivetrain to test other robot modules on.
+> The name of the drivetrain subsystem file would usually just be named `DrivetrainSubsystem.java`.
+But, we are going to try and make a swerve-drive subsystem as well, so we should make the name of the tank drive file distinct.
+Hence: `TankDrivetrainSybsystem.java`.
 ---